International – Human Rights

 Complaint to the ECtHR

 The complaint based on the Federal Supreme Court's denial of justice and the question of intimate privacy protection for public persons is filed with the European Court of Human Rights in Strasbourg.
-The ECtHR accepts the complaint, clearing the high bar (98.5 percent of complaints are rejected).
+The Court communicated the complaint to the Swiss government and put a list of questions to it, a procedural stage that only a small fraction of complaints reach.

 ECtHR Sends Questionnaire to Switzerland